Katie Leung – (Pui – Yan Katie Leung)

 Katie practices in Solutions-Focused Brief Therapy as well a Narrative Therapy.
 Narrative therapy views the problem as separate from the person.
 Katie will work collaboratively with you and/or your child to explore the story to uncover the problem, its impact and meaning.
 She will guide you to finding unique solutions to reduce the control that the problem has to you or your child’s life.

 Katie studied American Sign Language in University and is a fluent signer for over 10 years.
-She has worked with many children and youth with hearing loss, who identify as d/Deaf and hard of hearing.
+She has worked at agency next to a school with many children and youth with hearing loss, who identify as d/Deaf and hard of hearing.
 She works with children who have a cochlear implant(s), use BAHA or FM systems or use American Sign Language.
-Katie is an expert in consulting with schools on how to support the needs of a child with hearing loss.
+Katie is an expert in consulting with schools on how to support the needs of a child with hearing loss and disabilities.

 Since Katie works with children who are d/Deaf and hard of hearing, Katie uses a lot of art in the therapy work.
 Katie has experience with running Art therapy groups for children to develop self regulation and expressive skills.

 Languages: Cantonese, English and American Sign Language

 List of Katie’s Professional Developments:

 |Advanced Family Interventions in Play (18 hours)||Canadian Association for Play Therapy||2019|

 |Standard First Aid & CPR/AED Level A||Red Cross||From 2020|